 About Air Plants (Tillandsias)

-Tillandsias, commonly known as air plants and lovingly referred to as “Tillies”, are a genus of over 600 different species of epiphytes (plants that do not need soil to grow).
+Tillandsias, commonly known as air plants and lovingly referred to as “Tillies”, are a genus of of about 300,000 different species of epiphytes (plants that do not need soil to grow).
 Epiphytes species include Spanish moss (picture Spanish moss hanging from tree branches) and plants in the bromeliad family.
 Their natural habitats are in the mountains and forests of Central and South America.
 In nature, epiphytes will often grow on another plant or object that supports them.
 In a home environment, you can mimic its native habitats by placing indoor air plants in and on various decorative items such as glass terrariums, glass globes, or hanging macrame structures.
 The freedom of not having to worry about soil lets you use your creative side with your air plant display.

 The Fuzzy Stuff – (Trichomes)